r0ry2/final_project-/README.md

 - Kafka ← Depends on ← Zookeeper
 Kafka needs Zookeeper to organize brokers.
-Kafka → Databases: Kafka streams incoming data into database

-Databases (Cassandra, Postgres, InfluxDB)
+Kafka → Databases: Kafka streams incoming data into Databases (Cassandra, Postgres, InfluxDB)
-Each is independent and serves a different type of data:
-Cassandra = large distributed data.
-Postgres = structured data (Users, Orders).
-InfluxDB = time-series data.

-Anaconda
+Anaconda ↔ Kafka & Databases
-Connects to all databases (Cassandra + Postgres + InfluxDB) and uses Kafka for Streaming Data.
+anaconda Connects to all databases (Cassandra + Postgres + InfluxDB) and uses Kafka for Streaming Data.
 It is the interface through which we write code and analyze data.